entelognathus/galeaspid-phylogeny/galeaspid character list.md

 > - This is a character added by Chen et al. (in prep.).
 This character defines the shared state in the 'eugaleaspid cluster'.
 In *Yongdongaspis* and *Sinogaleaspis*, the connection between two canals forms a twisted line.

 69. Orientation of post-branchial wall:(0) horizontal； (1) oblique.
 > - This is a character added by Lin et al. (in prep.).
+This character defines the orientation of post-branchial wall.

 70. Post-branchial division of the headshield posterior to the post-branchial wall:(0) present; (1) absent.
 > - This is a character added by Lin et al. (in prep.).
+Among the galeaspids with the horizontal post-branchial wall, Deanaspis longpingi gen. et. sp. nov. and all the members of Xiushuiaspidae such as Xiushuiaspis , Changxingaspis , and Xiyuichthys are characterized by an elongate post-branchial division of the headshield covering the anterior part of trunk (the equivalent of thoracic armour of placoderm).
+Pan and Wang (1983) first noticed this feature and divided galeaspids into branchial and post-branchial divisions bounded by the post-branchial wall.

 71. length of post-branchial division: (0) long; (1) short.
 > - This is a character added by Lin et al. (in prep.).
+This character defines the length of post-branchial division.

 72. Inter-branchial region between the post-branchial walls :(0) present; (1) absent.
 > - This is a character added by Lin et al. (in prep.).
+It is a unique region in polybranchiaspiformy galeaspids, in which  the post-branchial walls are squeezed from horizontal to oblique, and even to vertical by the increase of branchial fossae.

 73. Shape of the inter-branchial region between the post-branchial walls: (0) cylinder; (1) triangle.
 > - This is a character added by Lin et al. (in prep.).
+This character defines the Shape of the inter-branchial region.

 **References**